Header image courtesy of @ernesthuang (via Instagram)

-Commonly referring to the area found “above” Sheung Wan, Poho is essentially the streets of Po Hing Fong and Tai Ping Shan, along with the surrounding area.
-It is a scatter of cafés and petite boutiques, each with a unique charm that separates the neighbourhood from the rest of Sheung Wan.
+Commonly referring to the area found “above” Sheung Wan, the neighbourhood of Poho essentially covers the streets of Po Hing Fong and Tai Ping Shan, along with the surrounding area.
+It is a smattering of cafés and petite boutiques, each with a unique charm that separates the neighbourhood from the rest of Sheung Wan.
 If you’re still not quite sure where Poho is and would like to explore it for yourself, keep reading to see what we like to do in the area!

-Nordic cuisine is not so commonly found in Hong Kong, but tucked away in the corner of Tai Ping Shan is Frantzen’s Kitchen, here to satisfy your Nordic cravings with a touch of Asian influence.
-Their signature French Toast ($125), made with a generous portion of shaved truffle and served with Balsamic vinegar, aged cheese, and truffle tea is something we like to start the meal with every time.
+Nordic cuisine is not so commonly found in Hong Kong, but tucked away in the corner of Tai Ping Shan is Frantzén’s Kitchen—which, in our opinion, is one of Hong Kong’s best fine-dining restaurants—here to satisfy your Nordic cravings with a touch of Asian influence.
+Its signature French toast ($125), made with a generous portion of shaved truffle and served with balsamic vinegar, aged cheese, and warm truffle tea, is something we like to start the meal with every time.
 For a full modern Nordic experience, we would definitely opt for the tasting menu that includes exclusive dishes you can’t find in the à la carte menu, with novel ingredients like arctic char (arguably the better cousin of salmon), plenty of root vegetables, and Scandinavian plating techniques.

 Frantzen’s Kitchen, 11 Upper Station Street, Tai Ping Shan, Sheung Wan | (+852) 2559 8508

-A tea specialist, Teakha serves authentic tea and tea desserts to loyal tea fanatics like ourselves.
-They also serve homemade baked goods such as creative flavours of chiffon cake, scones, and more.
-For more filling options, they also have avocado tostadas, pancakes and yoghurt and granola.
-We are such a fan of their hot chocolates and their special menu changes every so often to keep us all entertained!
+A tea specialist, Teakha serves authentic tea and tea desserts to loyal fanatics like ourselves.
+Teakha also crafts homemade baked goods, such as creative flavours of chiffon cake, scones, and more.
+For more filling options, they also offer avocado tostadas, pancakes, yoghurt, and granola.
+We are huge fans of their hot chocolates and their special menu changes every so often to keep things fresh!

 Teakha, Shop B, 18 Tai Ping Shan Street, Sheung Wan | (+852) 2858 9185

-A coffee shop brimming with Hong Kong culture, Lof 10 is the perfect example of how modern style blends with the local culture.
-Their logo is shaped like an old neon-lit sign and it is also engraved on their retro sliding metal door at the entrance.
-The laid-back venue offers a range of flavoured coffees that can also double as an aesthetic Instagram post, such as the Flat White ($58) or the swirling matcha in the Green Tea Latte ($58)!
+A coffee shop brimming with Hong Kong culture, Lof 10 is the perfect example of how modern style blends with the local eccentricities.
+Its logo is shaped like an old neon-lit sign, and it is also engraved on the retro sliding metal door at the entrance.
+The laid-back venue offers a range of flavoured coffees that can also double as an aesthetic Instagram post, such as the flat white ($58) or the swirling matcha in the green tea latte ($58).